tildaslash/RatticWeb/README.md

 If you have any requests or generally support tweet <a href="http://twitter.com/ratticdb">@RatticDB</a>

 Dev Setup:
+* Install requirements, if you need help seek out pydocs and your OS documentation.
 * Checkout the code
 * ```mkdir db```
 * ```./manage.py syncdb```